Captain Planet and the Planeteers

-Captain Planet and the Planeteers is an American animated environmentalist superhero television series created by Barbara Pyle and Ted Turner and developed by Pyle, Nicholas Boxer, Thom Beers, Andy Heyward, Robby London, Bob Forward and Cassandra Schafausen.
+Captain Planet and the Planeteers, commonly referred to as simply Captain Planet, is an American animated environmentalist superhero television series created by Barbara Pyle and Ted Turner and developed by Pyle, Nicholas Boxer, Thom Beers, Andy Heyward, Robby London, Bob Forward, and Cassandra Schafausen.
 The series was produced by Turner Program Services and DIC Enterprises and broadcast on TBS and in syndication from September 15, 1990, to December 5, 1992.

-A sequel series, The New Adventures of Captain Planet, was produced by Hanna-Barbera Cartoons, Inc., distributed by Turner Program Services and broadcast from September 11, 1993, to May 11, 1996.
-The series was rerun in later years on Cartoon Network and Boomerang.
-The program is a form of edutainment and advocates environmentalism and is known for having a number of famous actors providing voices for the villains.
-The show spawned a franchise consisting of a charity, and video games.
+A sequel series titled The New Adventures of Captain Planet was produced by Hanna-Barbera Cartoons, Inc., distributed by Turner Program Services and broadcast from September 11, 1993, to May 11, 1996.
+The series was later rerun on Kids' WB!, Cartoon Network and Boomerang.
+It is currently on the MeTV Toons schedule.
+The series is a form of edutainment that advocates for environmentalism and is known for having several famous actors voice the villains.
+It spawned a franchise consisting of eco-friendly toys, comic books, video games, and a public charity to further promote its work.

 Plot

-Every episode is followed up with at least one "Planeteer Alert" clip, often connected to the plot, where environmental-political and other social-political issues are discussed and how the viewer can contribute and be part of "the solution" rather than "the pollution".
+Each episode is followed by at least one "Planeteer Alert" clip, often connected to the plot, which discusses environmental-political and social-political issues and how the viewer can contribute and be part of "the solution" rather than "the pollution".